tracy-o/learning-day/docs/load-test-results/2022-08-22-replicate-slow-redirects.md

 ![](./img/2022-08-22-replicate-slow-redirects/vietnamese-event-internal-latency-tooltip.png)

 ## Loadtests
+At the time of the incident there were 3 instances in service.
+We are using 1 instance so the rps will be scaled accordingly.

 ### Origin
 There is no need to set up an origin for the following 3 tests as we are testing a single route.
 Even if we follow the redirect there will be minimal impact on downstream as belfrage will cache the response.